microsoft/tim-data-investigate-platform/README.md

 TIM is a Kusto investigation platform that enables an analyst to quickly pivot between data sources; annotate their findings; and collaborate through shared queries (pivots) and centralized tagged events.

+*NOTE*: This project is under active development - please pardon our dust as we clean and polish TIM for our users.

 ## Getting Started

 ### Docker Compose